OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

 or one that has at most three a's in the string.
 So long as we want to count a fixed number (or maximum number) of things, we are OK.
-And of course, such a machine can have a loop.
+And of course, such a machine can have a loop on a path to a final state.
+For example, languages that limit the number of a's might have a loop that permits an arbitrary number of b's.
 What **cannot** happen is for the loop to affect the counting process.
 So, the series of states that counts to three a's can include a loop to process an arbitrary number of b's, because that will not disrupt